sunface/rust-by-practice/en/src/ownership/ownership.md

 // Only modify the code below! fn give_ownership() -> String {
     let s = String::from("hello, world");
-    // convert String to Vec
+    // Convert String to Vec
     let _s = s.into_bytes();
     s
 }